carlgira/oci-generative-ai/README.md

 ```

 ## Troubleshooting
-1. If one is the three apps (stable-diffusion-webui, bloom-webui, dreambooth-webui) is down, you can check the logs and the state of each service, with this commands.
+1. If one is the three apps (stable-diffusion-webui, bloom-webui, dreambooth-webui) is down, you can check the logs and the state of each service, with the commands.

 ```
 systemctl status stabble-diffusion